 Likewise, Kim Il Sung became the embodiment of the hopes and dreams of the North Korean people.

-The Kingdom of Korea, it would be fair to say, was one of the last feudal-esque kingdoms in the world by the time it was annexed by Japan in 1910; slavery wasn’t even officially banned until 1930.
+The Kingdom of Korea, it would be fair to say, was one of the last quasi-feudal kingdoms in the world by the time it was annexed by Japan in 1910; slavery wasn’t even officially banned until 1930.
 Millions of people lived in abject poverty and few had access to education.
 Japan’s annexation brought with it rapid modernization.
 The northern half of Korea was industrialized, while the southern half became the breadbasket of the peninsula.
 But all of this “good” also brought tremendous, continued suffering on the part of the native Korean people.
-Korean language and culture was banned in favor of Japanization.
+Korean language and culture were banned in favor of Japanization.
 Japanese citizens were moved into Korea and countless Koreans were forcibly moved out to the far reaches of Japan’s growing empire.

 The treatment of the Korean people continued to be abysmal.
 Then came along a shining example of Korean nationalism and the greatest general of all time, Kim Il Sung.
 (So says the official myth, anyway.)
-Japan was defeated in 1945 and a Soviet-backed state created in 1948, with Kim Il Sung at its head.
+Japan was defeated in 1945 and a Soviet-backed state was created in 1948, with Kim Il Sung at its head.
 He instituted broad reforms, imprisoned the landlords and gave the farms to the people.
-He attacked the Christian minority (seen as a stain of imperialism) and replaced such superstitions that "oppressed" the people with faith in him; a god they could see.
+He attacked the Christian minority (seen as a stain of imperialism) and replaced such superstitions that "oppressed" the people with faith in him; a demigod they could see.
 Education, healthcare, housing, no sector was left untouched by his brand of Korean-Marxism.
 Then, a short two years later, he launched his country into the most devastating war it had ever seen.

 Millions of Koreans died and nearly every building in Pyongyang (and everywhere else) was destroyed.
 The truth is that North Korea only survived because of Chinese intervention, but the official regime story is that it was the iron-willed leader, Kim Il Sung, who saved the northern half of Korea from American imperialism – while the southern half was forced to languish under the American whip until a new war of unification could be waged.
 The end of Japanese occupation and the Korean War created a situation that gave Kim Il Sung the opportunity to lay claim to the titles “creator” and “savior” of North Korea.
 The people, naturally, had been given a front row seat to the horrific abuses of the Japanese and the devastation of modern warfare.
 North Korea would now forever be at risk.
 It would always be in the sights of much larger powers just waiting to destroy them.

 However, while the peasantry was happy enough to take their anger out on abusive landlords, the apparatus of state was far from settled.
 Kim Il Sung was only one of many would-be national heroes.
 In fact, by the end of WWII, he had spent more time outside of Korea than living inside the country.
 Multiple factions existed and it wasn’t until 1961 before he could really lay claim to being an absolute dictator.
 But this struggle was largely limited to political machinations on the part of those that opposed him, or at least against his desire to be a dictator.
 Unfortunately for them, Kim & Co. wasn’t afraid of violence.
-He and his guerrilla warrior faction were largely uneducated and cared little for the rules of war (or law) and they didn’t mind purging those who opposed his will – either by exile or outright murder.
+He and his guerrilla warrior faction cared little for the rules of war (or law) and they didn’t mind purging those who opposed his will – either by exile or outright murder.
 By the 1960s, his Manchu-based guerrilla faction was the only one that had any real power.

-Afterwards, the dictatorship he created was constructed to help ensure his continued rule.
+Afterward, the dictatorship he created was constructed to help ensure his continued rule.
 Some dictatorships are “cooperative”.
 Those in the military, the bureaucracies, and economic bosses tend to work together within their respective sectors to create a stable state.
 Lots of other dictatorships lean on a more competitive design.
 They pit people against each other, and agencies try to usurp one another in the grab for resources and political favor.
 This creates an inefficient and unstable state, but it also breaks up possible alternate bases of power and limits the risks to the dictator from anyone within government or the military.
 Kim chose the latter design.

 As the country recovered from war and Kim rebuilt the nation, the average person genuinely respected him and had faith in “socialist construction”.
 It’s important to recall that most Koreans were poor, uneducated farmers and laborers prior to the establishment of the Democratic People’s Republic of Korea.
 The only education they received after that was education that promoted the state and made Kim Il Sung the center of the universe.
 And the country’s elite and military leaders knew to respect and fear him.
 They were also well aware of the threats facing their country and that they would not have their positions without Kim, thus loyalty was required.